 The DPH expects to continue to fully participate in the 2020 DWINSA, in the on-going effort to identify the drinking water needs in Connecticut.
+The survey was originally anticipated to occur during 2019 but has been delayed due to various circumstances.
 The AWIA included a new requirement that the DWINSA include an assessment of costs to replace all lead service lines and describe, separately, the costs associated with PWS-owned lines and those to replace any remaining portions, to the extent practicable.
 The methodology for including this information in the 2020 survey is still under development.